-- Review the course catalog that has been specially prepared for New Student Registration.
+- Review the Fall 2014 First-Year Course Recommendations booklet that has been specially prepared for New Student Registration.
 It highlights courses most appropriate for first-year student enrollment, including course descriptions of Core Curriculum classes.
-As classes are added or updated, revisions and additions to the course catalog will likely occur.
-You will be notified of any changes to the course listings.
+As classes are added or updated, revisions and additions to the course options will likely occur.
 Please confer with the advisor you meet with during New Student Registration to review the most up-to-date course offerings.

 - At your college meeting and advising appointment, you will be given additional information (including results of placement exams) that may help you make more informed decisions regarding your schedule.
 On occasion, you may be pre-registered for a required course, ensuring a seat in a high demand section.
 Ultimately, your academic advisor will be the final authority in approving your schedule of classes.

 - Consider potential second majors and minors when choosing classes.
 Your advising appointment will be with the advisor of your primary major; if you intend to pursue multiple programs of study, alert your advisor to this at the beginning of your appointment.
 Once your first year is underway, you can officially declare additional majors and minors.

 - As you look for courses, be flexible with regard to topic, class section, and time of day.
 At Butler, most classes are scheduled on a MWF (Monday, Wednesday, and Friday) or a TR (Tuesday and Thursday).
 Natural science and language courses typically meet more often.